 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not

-Does this financial product have a sustainable investment objective? •• Yes ● ○ ✓ No in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmental sustainable under the EU Taxonomy its objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy It will make a minimum of sustainable investments with social objective:% It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective? • Yes • • • • No susta inable investments with an onmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy its objection cteristics and while it does not have as ective a sustainable investment, it will minimum proportion of 2.5% of nable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective susta make a minimum of inable investments with a lobjective:% · · notes E/S characteristics, but will not any sustainable investments